Invariants

 Preserved blocks

-Often, the preservation of an invariant depends on another invariant, or on an
+Often, the proof that an invariant is preserved depends on another invariant,

-external assumption about the system.
-These assumptions can be written in
+or on an external assumption about the system.
+These assumptions can be

 blocks.